How to prepare your garden for winter

 Garden tidy up

-As November turns into December, clearing debris and getting your garden looking as tidy as possible is important.
+When to prepare your garden for winter?
+Well, as November turns into December, clearing debris and getting your garden looking as tidy as possible is important.
 Remove all unwanted matter to your compost heap, cut back perennial plants to soil level and ensure that your potting shed is in order.
 However, soil will appreciate being left alone as it is living matter and needs protection from the ravages of winter – over digging can remove all of the natural decay that will have helped form a protective top layer.

 Protect your plants